-Overview What this Unit is about
+What is the Unit about?

-This Unit is about managing quality systems to ensure that business processes consistently deliver products/services that meet customers' and other stakeholders' quality expectations and legal and regulatory requirements.
+This Unit is about managing quality systems to ensure that business processes consistently deliver products/ services that meet customers' and other stakeholders' quality expectations and legal and regulatory requirements.

 ISO9001:2000, EFQM Excellence Model, Total Quality Management, Six Sigma, Lean Manufacturing, PQASSO and Investors in People are some of the common generic quality assurance systems and standards in use in the UK, although almost every sector has specific quality standards and requirements.
 Managers responsible for assuring quality in their organisation, or their part of the organisation, need to make sure systems are in place and people are competent to manage processes and deliver products and/or services whose quality meets the expected standards.